wordofwarning/wordofwarning.org/current/2015-domestic/wallwein/index.md

 ####Access Information
 As a sited event, Domestic II presents a number of access challenges please see [front page](/current/2015-domestic) for details.
-Age advisory: none.
-Sound installation and working café.
-Please request details of allergens.
-For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.
+Age advisory: 12+ For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####More
 *There I was, tipped to be one to watch after doing a show on the wings of an aeroplane a year earlier.
 1999, my life was moving in the right direction – a career, a new home and a new girlfriend.*